 We’re back AGAIN with one of our favorite topics: rugs.
 It’s one of our most requested topics in both “how” and “which one”.
 And we get it!
 It’s a BIG piece that isn’t cheap so you want to get it right the first because also, who wants to return a rug??
 No one.
 So, if you are now in the market for a living room rug, or just want to spice things up, we hope these formulas will help you find the one.
 There are a bunch of new rugs that we have sourced too.
 Enjoy:)

 One of the biggest mistakes we see (as we’ve pointed out before) is the “too small rug.”
 However, today I’m going to walk you through how to not only pick the right size but show you how to lay it out.
 It’s easy to say “don’t buy too small” but around here we like to be a little more thorough than that.
 So, we have formulas, rules, and general “no no’s” that can help (oh and some shoppable picks).
 Let the (fun) rug inquiry begin…

-I know from personal experience how daunting it can be finding THE rug for your living room.
+I know from personal experience how daunting it can be to find THE rug for your living room.
 Not many are affordable (we found some, don’t worry), and returning them is a pain.
 But it’s a main piece in your living room so it needs to look right.
-So first lets into the nitty-gritty of the rules for each of the EHD approved layout options…
+So first let’s into the nitty-gritty of the rules for each of the EHD approved layout options…

 - Typical living room rug sizes are 8’x10′ and 9’x12′.

 - Make sure your rug is at least 6″ wider (8″ is ideal) than your sofa on both sides.

 - Typically run the rug the length of the sofa.

 - Give 30″ to 36″ of a walkway between large furniture pieces (if your living room allows for it) if not then at least 18″-24″.
 That will help to inform your rug size.

 Measure out your desired rug size with painter's tape to get a sense of how it will feel.
 We promise it's a lifesaver.